 In all honesty, I didn’t really thoroughly research the things to do in Parma.
 I just did a quick google image search on my phone and thought it looked nice enough to visit on our day trip from Bologna.
 So I didn’t expect major tourist attractions and just figured we’d see something new and nice on our Parma day trip.

 As you might want to plan your own day trip to Parma, I give you a quick overview of the things to do in Parma (Italy) in one day.

 Cathedral of Parma

 I always love to see the main church of a new city and the Roman Cathedral of Parma was quite pretty.
 Although I prefer Gothic churches over Roman churches, there is something to say for the bulky presence of the Parma Cathedral.
-Main feature and worth to see is the ceiling fresco by Correggio.
+The main feature and worth seeing is the ceiling fresco by Correggio.